Perth residents wary of 940-home golf course development | CBC News

 "The current access, in my view, is a critical mistake," resident Jack Tannett told the town hall to boisterous applause.
 "I believe it could cost lives."

-Joanna Bowes, Perth's director of development services, agreed, noting the single access point could present a serious problem in a crisis such as the recent tornados that have struck the region.
+Joanna Bowes, Perth's director of development services, agreed, noting the single access point could present a serious problem in a crisis such as the recent tornadoes that have struck the region.

 "If it happens here, people and emergency services won't be able to get in and out," Bowes said.